Big Agnes Copper Spur UL2 Review

-The Big Agnes Copper Spur UL2 strikes a rare balance between ultralight sensibilities and comfort-conscious features.
-At just over three pounds the UL2 isn't the lightest tent in its class but offers the same interior head room and storage space of tents more than twice its weight.
+What we found in our Big Agnes Copper Spur UL2 review is that this tent strikes a rare balance between ultralight sensibilities and comfort-conscious features.
+At a little over three pounds, the UL2 isn’t the lightest tent in its class but offers the same interior headroom and storage space of tents more than twice its weight.

-Environmentally conscious features such as solvent-free polyurethane seam tape and eco-friendly anodizing on the tent pegs and poles make it a more ethical option, and intelligent features like reflective guy lines and double entryways make the UL2 more livable.
+Features such as solvent-free polyurethane seam tape make it a more ethical option for the environment, and intelligent features like reflective guy lines and double entryways make the UL2 more livable.

 The Copper Spur tent line has been around for years and is a favorite among devoted outdoor enthusiasts.
-In 2017 the line underwent a redesign and improved both the pole design and the design of the doors.
-If you're in need of a lightweight tent, but dread the limitations of typical ultralight backpacking shelters, the Big Agnes Copper Spur UL2 is an excellent choice.
+In 2017 the line underwent a redesign and improved both the pole design and the design of the tent doors.
+If you need a lightweight tent, but dread the limitations of typical ultralight backpacking shelters, the Big Agnes Copper Spur HV UL2 is an excellent choice.

 Comfort & Livability